 When demonstrating a technique, salute to partner before and after.

-If photos of the master are present, bow to masters at start and end of lesson.
+If photos of the master are present, bow to masters at start and end of the lesson.

 Respect for seniors